-IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program until March 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
+IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program.
+Applications may be submitted to SBA until May 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
 For 2021, PPP loans will cover additional expenses, including operations expenditures, property damage costs, supplier costs, and worker protection expenditures.
 Start your PPP loan application now!

 In this 2-minute read:

 - Important 2021 updates for PPP forgiveness

 - What do I need to do to have my Paycheck Protection Program loan forgiven?

 As business owners start receiving their PPP loans or continue to apply for theirs, there are several pressing questions about PPP loan forgiveness.
 Will your PPP loans automatically be forgiven if you adhere to all of the requirements for loan forgiveness?

 PPP 2021 adds additional eligible expenses for forgiveness